OvuncA/LinkedInPost/README.md

-# Socialpost Crew
+# Linkedin Post Crew

-Welcome to the Socialpost Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Linkedin Post project leverages AI to automatically search for the latest and most relevant news in AI, machine learning, and generative AI technologies.
+It then generates concise and engaging posts tailored for LinkedIn feeds, helping professionals stay updated and share industry insights effortlessly.
+The project uses a multi-agent AI system to delegate tasks between different AI agents to leverage LLM's capabilities to complete a task more efficiently by making them working together and maximizes efficiency.

 ## Installation